 This heirloom was introduced by the Charter Seed Company of Twin Falls, Idaho in 1962.

-Stingless dark green pods are 5 inches long and contain white seeds, ready to harvest in 58 days.
+Stringless dark green pods are 5 inches long and contain white seeds, and they are ready to harvest in 58 days.

 You can find ‘Tenderette’ seeds for purchase in several different packet sizes available at Eden Brothers.

 Another stringless snap named for its succulent texture, ‘Tenderpod’ was the All-America Selections Winner in the edible category in 1941 and is still popular among gardeners.